mre/endler.dev/content/static/about/index.md

 <!-- Use plain old JPEG here so Google might index it. -->
 <img width="200px" height="200px" src="/about/matthias-endler.jpg" alt="Photograph of Matthias Endler taken in 2021" />

-I'm a Backend Developer / Site Reliability Engineer living in Düsseldorf, Germany.
+Warm welcome to my blog!
+I'm Matthias Endler, an open-source maintainer and Rust consultant living in D&uuml;sseldorf, Germany.

+I'm the founder of [Corrode](https://corrode.dev), a Rust consulting company.

+Before that, I was a backend engineer at [trivago]

 My interests are scalability, performance and distributed systems; but I also play around with embedded systems and console emulation.
-I received a master's degree in Computer Science from [Universit&auml;t Bayreuth].
-At work, I improve the backend infrastructure of [trivago] by making it faster and more reliable.
+I hold an M.Sc. in Computer Science from [Universit&auml;t Bayreuth].

-Nowadays, I mostly use _Golang_, _Python_, and _Rust_ to get stuff done.

 ## Side Projects